 At the other end of the spectrum, the Blix Packa is a heavy and long bike with a huge cargo capacity.
 It's far from agile, but it scores well here for its high level of comfort, stability, smoothness, and wealth of features.
 Similarly, the Electra Townie Go!
 7D is a classic beach cruiser with the ride quality to match.
 It is impressively comfortable with a laid-back body position, wide seat, and high handlebars.
 Its handling is as laid-back as its looks, and while it is far from nimble, it is predictable and appropriate for the bike.

 The range of an e-bike refers to how far it can be ridden on a single battery charge.
 The range of any bike varies significantly based on many factors, which include, but are not limited to, rider weight, battery storage capacity, terrain, temperature, rider input, and power output.
 E-bike manufacturers typically claim a range with low and high-end estimates of their bike's range, and in our experience, these claims are generally close to accurate.
 Regardless, we performed our own range testing for consistency, to determine the low-end range of each bike in the test.
 To level the playing field, we performed our test on the same course, with the same rider, in the same weather conditions, using the same cycling computer to record the data.
 Every bike could easily be ridden significantly further with some, or more, effort from the rider.
 For the bikes equipped with a throttle, Class 2, and 3, we did the test using the throttle only with no pedaling input from the rider.
-Since our test selection included Class 1, 2, and 3 e-bikes, it required us to tweak our throttle-only test for the Class 1 models.
+Since our test selection also included some Class 1 models, it required us to tweak our throttle-only test just slightly.
 We rode the Class 1 bikes on the highest output setting with minimal pedaling input from the rider to leave the majority of the work to the motor.